shourya0pratap/WebDev2_Section_A/sectionA_React/README.md

 - So thats why we shifted to functional components

 6. React "Gotchas!"
-- We cannot re render normal variables in JSX
+- We cannot re-render normal variables in JSX
 - Normal variables are treated as constants

-7. While handling events, we do not use () as it calls the function immediately
+7. While handling events, we do not use () as it calls the function immediately, instead we just use the function name